OSHA Roof Anchor Standards

 Types of Roof Anchor Testing

-There are two main types of roof anchor testing: Proof Testing and Strength Testing (also known as Pull Testing).
+There are two main types of roof anchor testing: Dynamic Load Testing and Static Load (also known as Pull Testing).
 To be a properly certified fall protection system, an anchor must pass both types of testing, and every anchor on the system must be individually certified.

-Pro-Bel employs a team of licensed engineers with extensive knowledge, training, and experience in performing roof anchor inspections.
-Our competent experts have significant expertise in testing permanent anchors, bolt-through roof anchors, adhesive roof anchors, cast-in-place roof anchors, welded roof anchors, soffit roof anchors, wall anchors, and wrap-around roof anchors.
-We provide multi-year inspection programs to perform superior inspection and testing and help building owners meet compliance requirements.
+Pro-Bel employs a team of licensed engineers who have extensive knowledge, training, and experience to perform roof anchor inspections.
+Our competent experts have significant expertise in testing permanent roof anchors, bolt-through roof anchors, adhesive roof anchors, cast-in-place roof anchors, welded roof anchors, soffit roof anchors, wall anchors, and wrap-around roof anchors.
+We provide multiyear inspection programs to perform superior inspection and testing and help building owners meet compliance requirements.

 When conducting roof anchor inspection, Pro-Bel can provide: